zackchase/mxnet-docs/getting_started/basics-ndarray.md

 # _MXNet_ Basics - NDArray

 In _MXNet_, we work with data via `NDArray` objects.
-An `NDArray` stores a multideminsional array of homogenous data.
+An `NDArray` stores a multidimensional array of homogenous data.
 This means that all elements of a given `NDArray` must be of the same type.

 Matrices could be stored as 2D `NDArrays` images could be stored as 3D `NDArrays`.